 - Make a study protocol (at minimum a summary of the protocol) and a statistical analysis plan (SAP) available before the study starts, either direct in the register, or stating in the register how this information can be downloaded.

 - Update the registered information regularly (at minimum yearly) until the study is completed and published.
 Changes in the study protocol must be updated as soon as possible in the register.
 If the study is terminated early, the register must be updated with this information, plus the date and number of patients recruited at the time the study was terminated.

 - Include information that the study is funded by the Swedish Research Council (project ID/registration number) in the register.

 - Do not send the information about study registration to the Swedish Research Council.

 Reporting and publishing your results

 - Publish a result summary in the study register no later than 12 months after the study is concluded.
-For medicine trials, the results shall also be reported to EudraCT (the European database for clinical trials), irrespective of whether the study is registered in several databases.
+For clinical trials on medicinal products, the results shall also be reported to CTIS (EU-wide database for clinical trials on medicinal products that replaces EudraCT in 2022), irrespective of whether the study is registered in several databases.
 This shall be done in addition to the study also being published in accordance with the Swedish Research Council’s general terms and conditions for grants.

 - Include the registration number/ID in all publications, preferably in the summary/abstract of the article.
 This ensures better searchability in publication databases and clearer links between the publication and study registration.